marko-knoebl/rehype-slides/readme.md

 - `sectionSeparators`: array of HTML elements that separate sections; e.g.: `["h1"]`, default: `[]`
 - `templateUrl`: url of template to use
 - `contentOnly`: whether to form a complete HTML document
-- `presets`: sets multiple options at once
+- `preset`: sets multiple options at once